Warm Neutral Paint Colours for EVERY Room in Your Home

-Now, one thing that always makes me giggle (other than people tripping and impromptu gas), is when my warm-lovin’ clients say, ‘I want a warm paint colour, but I don’t like yellow, orange or red undertones’...insert awkward whistling here.
+One thing that always makes me giggle (other than people tripping and impromptu gas), is when my warm-lovin’ clients say, ‘I want a warm paint colour, but I don’t like yellow, orange, or red undertones’...insert awkward whistling here.

 EVERY warm neutral will have a yellow, orange, or red (pink) undertone, and sometimes even a wink o’ green.
 True story.
 I can certainly offer you some warm neutrals that have REDUCED undertones, but you do have to pick your poison, which is usually the undertone that best suits the finishings in your home RATHER than your personal tastes.

 BTW, you might be eyeing up a few of the above colours, but remember, you need to sample colours carefully to see how they look in your home.
-Exposures, furnishings and finishes can drastically change how a colour looks and you might be surprised at how things shift from one room to another!
-(BTW, never lean samples – ALWAYS place them 100% vertically).
+Exposures, furnishings, and finishes can drastically change how a colour looks and you might be surprised at how things shift from one room to another!
+(BTW, never lean samples – ALWAYS place them 100% vertical).

 And just like with ‘The Best Gray and Greige Paint Colours for Your WHOLE Home’, I have a few points for you to ponder…

 The flexibility of warm neutral paint colours

 Beige, tan, and cream can be flexible, which means that while they might FAVOUR a particular undertone (yellow, red, orange), they’ll have a secondary undertone, or, given the right circumstances (ie: exposure/reflection/interior lighting) can pick up the other undertones.